jdwilson4/Intro-Data-Science/Lectures/Week1.md

 For more information on what you can do with R Markdown, see the R Markdown cheat sheet [here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).

-###"knitting" a File: it's all for reproducibility
+##Example: "knitting" a File: It's all for Reproducibility

 An important feature of the *knitr* package is that the file **will not** compile if the R code within the file doesn't work.
 Thus, once you are able to *knit* a file, the outcome ensures that the R code is in fact reproducible.